Brandonyli/brandonleeJIPCAD.github.io/index.md

 The NOM file containing the C++ generator files and an example NOM file can be found [here](https://github.com/Brandonyli/brandonyli.github.io/tree/main/mobiusstrip).

 ### Generator: Hyperboloid
 A hyperboloid is the surface that is generated when you rotate a 2-dimensional hyperbola in 3 dimensions, along a principal axis.
 It is considered a quadric surface with a center of symmetry, and any cut on the hyperboloid results in a 2-dimensional hyperbola.
-A hyperboloid can have either 0 sheets, 1 sheet, or two sheets which define whether its shape is one continuous tunnel, a paraboloid, or two paraboloids.
+A hyperboloid can have either 1 sheet or 2 sheets which define whether its shape is one continuous tunnel, a paraboloid, or two paraboloids.

 My generator for a Hyperboloid, built in C++, takes in 6 parameters that control the constants in the hyperboloid formula that define its shape, size and number of segments, and the number of sheets.